Ealing: Old inns and public houses

 As London grew in size, more food and materials went in and more finished goods came out.
 Since dray horses can only haul loads a few miles per day, frequent overnight stops were needed.
 To satisfy this demand a large number of inns were situated along the Uxbridge Road, where horses could be changed and travellers refresh themselves, prompting its favour by highwaymen.
 Stops in Ealing included The Feathers, The Bell, The Green Man and The Old Hats.

 At one point in history there were two pubs called the Old Hat(s) either side of one of the many toll gates on the Uxbridge Road in West Ealing.
 Following the removal of the toll gate the more Westernmost pub was renamed The Halfway House.

-The expansion of Ealing
+Expansion

 As London developed, the area became predominantly market gardens which required a greater proportion of workers as it was more labour-intensive.
+Ealing Grove School was established in 1834, integrating both academic and agricultural education.
 In the 1850s, with improved travel (the Great Western Railway and two branches of the Grand Union Canal), villages began to grow into towns and merged into unbroken residential areas.
 At this time Ealing began to be called the "Queen of the Suburbs".